QuadSpinner/GeoGlyph-Docs/docs/Devices/LineNoise.md

-LineNoise is a geometric generator that creates sets of lines that can be distorted and used with other noises and fractals for creating layered ridges.
+LineNoise is a geometry generator that creates sets of lines that can be distorted and used with other noises and fractals to create layered ridges.

 ## Properties